 Smith's Office for International Study will facilitate a group visa application for students who are accepted on the Smith in Florence program.
 A student visa is required for study in Italy on the Smith in Florence program.
 Students should not make international travel plans in the summer preceeding the year in Italy.

-Students must have a passport that is valid six months after the end of the program and submit a copy of their passport with their Smith program application form on February 1.
+Students must have a passport that is valid six months after the end of the program and submit a copy of their passport with their Smith program application form.
 Proof of passport application or renewal is acceptable.

 Things to Consider